 Probably the most important key to healthy African American hair care is moisture.
 Because of the structure of our hair, it tends to become dry easily.
 Dry hair lacks elasticity and therefore is brittle and prone to breakage.
 Moisturize with good products and do it often.
 Moisturizing is not necessarily the same as oiling.
 And it is certainly not the same as putting on what we used to call “grease” (see below).
 After the Deep Conditioning or Conditioning I moisturize.
-I use one of these products:

 Should I Oil My Hair and Scalp?